-entity (e.g., a hosting service).
-The CN value is always one of the values contained in the Certificate's subjectAltName The CN value is always one of the values contained in the Certificate's subjectAltName extension.
-OrganizationName (O, OID 2.5.4.10) extension.
-Subscriber in relation to which the Subject is identified.
-Common variations or abbreviations may also be used provided that the name owner is Not allowed Subscriber in relation to which the Subject is identified.
-Common variations or abbreviations may also be used provided that the named owner is Locality (L, OID: 2.5.4.7) unambiguous.
-City name.
+Attribute Description - OV TLS Description - DV TLS Description - Seal OID 2.5.4.3) address which is owned or controlled by the Subject and to be associated with the Subject's server.
+Such server MAY be owned and operated by the Subject or another entity (e.g., a hosting service).
+The CN value is always one of the values contained in the Certificate's subjectAltName extension. controlled by the Subject and to be associated with the Subject's server.
+Such server MAY be owned and operated by the Subject or another entity (e.g., a hosting service).
+The CN value is always one of the values contained in the Certificate's subjectAltName extension. owned or controlled by the Subject.
+OrganizationName (O, OID 2.5.4.10) Subscriber in relation to which the Subject is identified.
+Common variations or abbreviations may also be used provided that the name owner is unambiguous.
+Not allowed Subscriber in relation to which the Subject is identified.
+Common variations or abbreviations may also be used provided that the named owner is unambiguous.
+Locality (L, OID: 2.5.4.7) City name.
 A component of the address of the physical location of the Subject's Place of Business.
-Not allowed unambiguous.
-City name.
+Not allowed City name.
 A component of the address of the physical location of the Subject's Place of Business.
-Country (C, OID: 2.5.4.6) Two character country code.
+Country (C, OID: 2.5.4.6) Two-character country code.
 A component of the address of the physical location of the Subject's Place of Business.
-Not allowed Two character country code.
+Not allowed Two-character country code.
 A component of the address of the physical location of the Subject's Place of Business. subjectAltName: dNSName One or more host domain names (FQDN) which are owned or controlled by the Subject and to be associated with the Subject's server.
 Such server MAY be owned and operated by the Subject or another entity (e.g., a hosting service).
 Wildcard names are allowed.
 One or more host domain names (FQDN) which are owned or controlled by the Subject and to be associated with the Subject's server.
 Such server MAY be owned and operated by the Subject or another entity (e.g., a hosting service).
 Wildcard names are allowed.
 The same value that was used in CN.
 Often useless in Seal certificates. subjectAltName: iPAddress One or more IP addresses which are owned or controlled by the Subject and to be associated with the Subject's server.
 Such server MAY be owned and operated by the Subject or another entity (e.g., a hosting service).
 One or more IP addresses which are owned or controlled by the Subject and to be associated with the Subject's server.
 Such server MAY be owned and operated by the Subject or another entity (e.g., a hosting service).
 Not applicable jurisdictionCountry Name (OID: 1.3.6.1.4.1.311.
-60.2.1.3) Optional in normal OV certificates.
-Not allowed Optional businessCategory (OID: 2.5.4.15) Optional in normal OV certificates.
-Not allowed Optional serialNumber (OID: 2.5.4.5) Optional in normal OV certificates.
+60.2.1.3) Optional in OV certificates.
+Not allowed Optional businessCategory (OID: 2.5.4.15) Optional in OV certificates.
 Not allowed Optional